How to Make Pedestrian-Friendly Streets

 Pedestrian experience should be pleasant and any inconvenience and danger pedestrians may feel in sidewalks or crosswalks should be minimized.
 Sidewalks best suited for walking should be expanded citywide and boulevards in residential districts with motor vehicles present should be transformed at the fundamental level.

 In order to firmly establish pedestrian-centered green traffic, the legal system should be changed and a dramatic transformation should be conducted concerning budget allocation, updating administration systems, understanding held by traffic operators and administrators, and improvement of civic awareness.

-The Korea Transport Institute.
-2015.
+Lim, Sam-Jin, et. al. 2015.
 KOTI Knowledge Sharing Report Issue 18: The Improvement of the Pedestrian Environment in Korea: Policies and Achievements.
+Sejong-si: The Korea Transport Institute.